Pchambet/graph-neural-networks/README.md

 - Understand the theoretical foundations of GNNs
 - Implement core models such as GCN, GAT, GIN, etc.
-- Apply GNNs to real-world tasks (e.g. molecular property prediction, social networks...)
+- Apply GNNs to real-world tasks (molecular property prediction)

 ##  Project Structure